rupalipjain/myschooltree/README.md

 # My School Tree #
 A Social Framework for Green Intiative

+I know it's github, the  heaven for all geeks and this project is not about technology, but it is open source, inspired by the fact that how communities has built such great softwares !

 With increasing temperature and all other signs of global warming, we all wants to do something about it.
 We as grown up adults somewhere in our hearts strongly feel the fact that, this is not the world we want to give to the future generations.